🌿 LAI Generation

 - Optional Merging: Combines regional data into single daily files if specified in your config

-Performance Tuning The --cores parameter controls parallel processing.
+The --cores parameter controls parallel processing.
 While you can adjust this based on your system resources, there's usually no benefit to going beyond 10 cores - that's the maximum number of simultaneous export jobs allowed under GEE's educational and non-profit licenses.

 Output Structure Your LAI products will land in different locations depending on your configuration: